Sumboard

 Transparent, predictable pricing should be table stakes.
 If a vendor won't show you pricing without a sales call, that's a signal their model doesn't fit lean SaaS teams.
 Look for fixed monthly subscription pricing with clear boundaries, not complex usage models that create surprise bills.

 Fast integration timelines directly impact your roadmap.
-The difference between a 10-minute SDK integration and a 6-month implementation project is the difference between shipping analytics this week versus next year.
+The difference between an SDK integration in minutes and an implementation project measured in months is the difference between shipping analytics this week versus next year.

 White-label flexibility needs to be built-in, not add-ons.
 Your customers should see your brand, your design system, your UX, not a generic BI interface.
 Check how much white-label customization is possible, including PDF exports, without extensive development work.